gittesserakt/StreetbeatzLB/README.md

     git clone
     ```

-2. Run the deployment script with the init argument (this will create the necessary files and folders):
+2. Make the deployment script executable:
     ```bash
+    chmod +x streetbeatzlb_prod.sh
+    ```

+3. Run the deployment script with the init argument (this will create the necessary files and folders):
+    ```bash
     ./streetbeatzlb_prod.sh init
     ```

-3. Edit the .env file in the generated Environment directory of the project and fill in the necessary values.
+4. Edit the .env file in the generated Environment directory of the project and fill in the necessary values.
-4. Run the deployment script with the build argument (this creates a docker container that will build the application and copy the files to the necessary folders):
+5. Run the deployment script with the build argument (this creates a docker container that will build the application and copy the files to the necessary folders):
     ```bash
     ./streetbeatzlb_prod.sh build
     ```